jung-han-lee/jung-han-lee.github.io/_posts/2020-04-17-textmining1.md

 The goal of this assignment is to correctly identify all of the different date variants encoded in this dataset and to properly normalize and sort the dates.

-Here is a list of some of the variants you might encounter in this dataset:
+Here is a list of some of the variants I might encounter in this dataset:

 * 04/20/2009; 04/20/09; 4/20/09; 4/3/09